iliorik/GigaShell/README.md

 ### Roles
-ShellGPT allows you to create custom roles, which can be utilized to generate code, shell commands, or to fulfill your specific needs.
+GigaShell allows you to create custom roles, which can be utilized to generate code, shell commands, or to fulfill your specific needs.
 To create a new role, use the `--create-role` option followed by the role name.
 You will be prompted to provide a description for the role, along with other details.
 This will create a JSON file in `~/.config/gigashell/roles` with the role name.
-Inside this directory, you can also edit default `sgpt` roles, such as **shell**, **code**, and **default**.
+Inside this directory, you can also edit default `giga` roles, such as **shell**, **code**, and **default**.
 Use the `--list-roles` option to list all available roles, and the `--show-role` option to display the details of a specific role.
 Here's an example of a custom role:
 ```shell
 giga --create-role json
 # Enter role description: You are JSON generator, provide only valid json as response.